-Paper Cuts, a Chinese New Year Decoration, are an integral part of China's New Year Festivities and have been so for thousands of years.
+Paper Cuts, a Chinese New Year Decoration, is an integral part of China's New Year Festivities and have been so for thousands of years.
 They consist of a piece of red paper which is cut into intricate designs and patterns using a knife or a pair of small scissors.
 Sometimes many pieces of paper are cut at the same time so that they can be quickly produced.

-In the past glass was not available in China, so paper was used in windows.
+In the past glass was not available in China, so the paper was used in windows.
 The Paper Cuts were glued onto the paper and the light shining through the window would light them up beautifully.
 Traditionally Paper Cuts were created by the women of the family.
 They would sit together chatting while creating them.

 Paper Cuts were originally simple in design.
 Gradually, the art form of paper cutting has been revived and now can become extremely complex.
 Some are so beautiful that they are not pasted on windows, but framed and enjoyed for years.
-Some Paper Cutting masterpieces have been included into museum collections.
+Some Paper Cutting masterpieces have been included in museum collections.

 If you like to appreciate Chinese paper cutting art, in particular how it is cut.
 During a China tour, you should visit northern China, especially the rural area, where paper cutting originated.
 The following three destinations are most recommended.